-Urban renewal creating 1400 units in the Kiryat Yovel neighbourhood of Jerusalem.
-10 towers of 20+ stories, comercial facades, public buildings, option for fully automated underground parking, relocation of 400+ existing units.
+Urban renewal for creating 1400 units in the Kiryat Yovel neighborhood of Jerusalem.
+10 towers of 20+ stories, commercial facades, public buildings, option for fully automated underground parking, relocation of 400+ existing units.

-Part of the rise in densification programs in Jerusalem, the municipality realises that there is nowhere to go but up.
+As part of the rise in densification programs in Jerusalem, the municipality realizes there is nowhere to go but up.

-This initial plan shows a fully formed solution including public parks, public building, commercial storefront, and residential solutions making it possible for a private entrepreneur to see a profit margin of 20-30%, guaranteeing the chances of success of the project.
+This initial plan shows a fully formed solution including public parks, public buildings, commercial storefronts, and residential solutions making it possible for a private entrepreneur to see a profit margin of 20-30%, guaranteeing the chances of success of the project.

 The plan includes 2 versions of underground parking – conventional and fully automated – to provide sufficient parking for such a large development.

-Planning includes coordination with local and regional council, residents, and the neighbourhood committee.
+Planning includes coordination with the local and regional councils, residents, and the neighborhood committee.

-The buildings straddle two streets with a height difference of 7 stories between them, and so have a different manners of meeting the street at each level, with a system of commercial frontages, lobbies, stepped housing and lookout points along the project’s facade.
+The buildings straddle two streets with a height difference of 7 stories between them.
+They have different manners of meeting the street at each level, with a system of commercial frontages, lobbies, stepped housing, and lookout points along the project’s facade.

 Project executed in partnership with Amon Ben-Dor, Architect.